mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsSearchResponse) SetAuthor(v string)
 ```

-SetAuthor gets a reference to the given datadog.NullableString and assigns it to the Author field.
+SetAuthor gets a reference to the given common.NullableString and assigns it to the Author field.

 <a name="ReportsSearchResponse.SetAuthorNil"></a>
 ### func \(\*ReportsSearchResponse\) [SetAuthorNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_search_response.go#L284>)